open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

 Metric instrument names belong to a namespace, which is the `name` of the associated `Meter`, allowing the same metric name to be used in multiple libraries of code, unambiguously, within the same application.
+`Meter` implementations MUST not register the same instrument twice; implementations MUST return errors in this case.

 Metric instrument names SHOULD be semantically meaningful, even when viewed outside of the context of the originating Meter name.
 For example, when instrumenting